azifiDils/Visualization-of-DynamicBiological-Networks-/README.md

 Data and code for the DILS-Publication: construction and Visualization of DynamicBiological Networks: Benchmarking the Neo4JGraph Database

 Two data sets were analyzed
-1) BAsed on very small subset of data from FANTOM
+1) Based on very small subset of data from FANTOM
 2) Based on cardiac myocyte data from FANTOM

 The input is provided as files in comma separated values (CSV) format.